History of Art (HSAR)

 Close study of a range of major films from a variety of periods and places.
 Apart from developing tools for the close analysis of film, we consider such topics as genre and mode; the role of sound; cinema as a structure of gazes; remakes and adaptations; approaches to realism; narration and resistance to narration; film in relation to other moving image media; and the relationship of close analysis to historical contextualization and interpretation more generally.
 Prerequisite: FILM 150.
 WR, HU

-* HSAR 499a or b, The Senior EssayStaff
+* HSAR 499a, The Senior EssayCraig Buckley

 Preparation of a research paper (25-30 pages in length) on a topic of the student's choice, under the direction of a qualified instructor, to be written in the fall or spring term of the senior year.
 In order to enroll in HSAR 499, the student must submit a project statement on the date that their course schedule is finalized during the term that they plan to undertake the essay.
 The statement, which should include the essay title and a brief description of the subject to be treated, must be signed by the student's adviser and submitted to the DUS.
 All subsequent deadlines are also strict, including for the project outline and bibliography, complete essay draft, and the final essay itself.
 Failure to comply with any deadline will be penalized by a lower final grade, and no late essay will be considered for a prize in the department.
 Senior essay workshops meet periodically throughout the term and are also mandatory.
 Permission may be given to write a two-term essay after consultation with the student's adviser and the DUS.
 Only those who have begun to do advanced work in a given area and whose project is considered to be of exceptional promise are eligible.
 The requirements for the one-term senior essay apply to the two-term essay, except that the essay should be 50-60 pages in length.